Pendfin/Blockstuff/h7 Free science.md

 - tried to create this: maybe google scholar would be easiest to create an alert with googles alert function or scholar's own function
 - topic is: "infosec + phishing" - now we wait and see.....
 - ![image](https://github.com/user-attachments/assets/04d69930-3f2d-4162-b254-bc05be466075)
+- day later:I got two emails of infosec and phishing category--> adjusted search --> infosec phishing "phishing" and now we wait and see is this more precise